mensetian/Global-Sign-Traslator-AI/TECHNICAL_DOCS.md

 # Technical Documentation: Global Sign Translator

 This document outlines the technical architecture, data flow, and engineering decisions behind the **Global Sign Translator**.
-The system utilizes Multimodal Artificial Intelligence (Vision + Text) to translate sign language in real-time, optimized for the **Gemini 2.5 Flash** model.
+The system utilizes Multimodal Artificial Intelligence (Vision + Text) to translate sign language in real-time, optimized for the **Gemini 3 Flash Preview** model.

 ---